Typically, only infections that cause symptoms need to be treated. In some cases, ascariasis will resolve on its own.

-These medications work by killing the adult worms.
-Each medication can be taken as a single dose.
+These medications, taken for one to three days, kill the adult worms.
 Side effects include mild abdominal pain or diarrhea.

-In cases of heavy infestation, surgery may be necessary to repair damage the worms have caused and to remove worms.
+In cases of heavy infestation, surgery may be necessary to remove worms and repair damage they've caused.
 Intestinal obstruction or perforation, bile duct obstruction, and appendicitis are complications that may require surgery.

 You Are ...
 The Campaign for Mayo Clinic